 - Lightspeed Leapfrog: The basis of "Forgotten things in space", in which an arkship is sent out in the lead-up to The End of the World as We Know It, only for FTL to be invented and all of humanity moving to the target planet and then the same set of events playing out much later on said planet, only for them to find the original ship still travelling to the now-doomed planet.

 - Great Big Library of Everything: "I have always imagined that Paradise will be a kind of library" has of course, the library, which is confusingly called "The Book".
 It chronicles every single thing that has ever occurred in the universe, from all perspectives, in every language.
 It's implied to be the afterlife.

 - When Ed tampering with the universe's config file (really- it has values for different universal constants, complete with comments), he accidentally deletes the entire Andromeda galaxy.
 Needless to say, its surviving inhabitants were not thrilled.

 - The Eridanians accidentally cause an X+ by destroying the entire universe, starting with themselves.

 - Artificial Gravity: Declared impossible by Ed, though a number of work-arounds are used to simulate gravity.

-- Although Word of God states that he was rescued at the last instant and went on to have various adventures in the Andromeda galaxy, one of which is mentioned in the epilogue.
+- Bittersweet Ending: Ed is killed, but the two Earths are reformed into a utopia thanks to the Andromedans.
+Although Word of God states that he was rescued at the last instant and went on to have various adventures in the Andromeda galaxy, one of which is mentioned in the epilogue.